dimonrmp/moving_balls/README.md

 ### Roadmap of future improvements
 Curently I do not plan any further activities in this repository.

+### Demo
+Click [here](https://dimonrmp.github.io/projects/moving-balls/balls.html) to see and check the demo of the project

 ### License
 MIT License